-There are three things that add up to total stopping distance:
+Speed and Stopping Distances - Three things add up to total stopping distance:

-Perception Distance

-- + Reaction Distance - + Braking Distance - = Total Stopping Distance - Perception Distance is the distance your vehicle travels from the time your eyes see a hazard until your brain recognizes it.
+- Perception Distance - + Reaction Distance - + Braking Distance - = Total Stopping Distance - Perception distance is the distance your vehicle travels from the time your eyes see a hazard until your brain recognizes it.
 The perception time for an alert driver is about 3/4 second.
-At 55 mph, you travel 60 feet in 3/4 second. - Reaction Distance is the distance traveled from the time your brain tells your foot to move from the accelerator until your foot is actually pushing the brake pedal.
+At 55 mph, you travel 60 feet in 3/4 second. - Reaction distance is the distance traveled from the time your brain tells your foot to move from the accelerator until your foot is actually pushing the brake pedal.
 The average driver has a reaction time of 3/4 second.
 This accounts for an additional 60 feet traveled at 55 mph. - Braking Distance is the distance it takes to stop once the brakes are applied.
-At 55 mph on dry pavement with good brakes, it can take a heavy vehicle about 170 feet and about 4 1/2 seconds to stop. - Total Stopping Distance At 55 mph it will take about 6 seconds to stop and your vehicle will travel the distance of a football field (60 + 60 + 170 = 290 feet).
+At 55 mph on dry pavement with good brakes, it can take a heavy vehicle about 170 feet and about 4 1/2 seconds to stop. - Total stopping distance At 55 mph it will take about 6 seconds to stop and your vehicle will travel the distance of a football field (60 + 60 + 170 = 290 feet).

-Effect of Speed on Stopping Distance - Whenever you double your speed, it takes about four times as much distance to stop, and your vehicle will have four times the destructive power if it crashes.
+Effect of speed on stopping distance: Whenever you double your speed, it takes about four times as much distance to stop, and your vehicle will have four times the destructive power if it crashes.
 High speeds increase stopping distances greatly.
 By slowing down a little, you can gain a lot in reduced braking distance.

-Effect of Vehicle Weight on Stopping Distance - The heavier the vehicle, the more work the brakes must do to stop it and the more heat they absorb.
+Effect of vehicle weight on stopping distance: The heavier the vehicle, the more work the brakes must do to stop it and the more heat they absorb.
 But the brakes, tires, springs and shock absorbers on heavy vehicles are designed to work best when the vehicle is fully loaded.
 Empty trucks require greater stopping distances, because an empty vehicle has less traction.
 It can bounce and lock up its wheels, giving much poorer braking.
 (This is not usually the case with buses.)

-You cannot steer or brake a vehicle unless you have traction.
+Matching Speed to Road Surface - You cannot steer or brake a vehicle unless you have traction.
 Traction is friction between the tires and the road.
 There are some road conditions that reduce traction and call for lower speeds.

-Slippery Surfaces - It will take longer to stop and be harder to turn without skidding when the road is slippery.
+Slippery surfaces: It will take longer to stop and be harder to turn without skidding when the road is slippery.
 You must drive slower to be able to stop in the same distance as on a dry road.
 Wet roads can double stopping distance.
 Reduce speed by about one-third (e.g., slow from 55 to 35 mph) on a wet road.
 On packed snow, reduce speed by half or more.
 If the surface is icy, reduce speed to a crawl and stop driving as soon as you can safely do so.